PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Numerical results

 The rationale for having two stopping criteria is to reduce any potential bias arising from the fact that some algorithms solve \textsc{qp}$(\lambda)$, for which \eqref{stopcond3} is the most natural, while others solve \textsc{bp}$(\sigma)$, for which \eqref{stopcond} is the most natural.
-It is evident from the tables below that there is not a significant difference whether \eqref{stopcond} or \eqref{stopcond3} is used.
-The algorithms are recorded to not have converged (\textsc{dnc}) if the number of calls to $A$ or $A^{\ast}$ exceeds 20,000.
+It is evident from the tables below that there is not a significant difference between using \eqref{stopcond} and \eqref{stopcond3}.
+For each test, the number of calls to $A$ and $A^{\top}$ $(N_A)$ is recorded, and the algorithms are said to have not converged (\textsc{dnc}) if the number of calls exceeds 20,000.

 In Tables~\ref{table51} and \ref{table52}, we repeat the experiments done in Tables~5.1 and 5.2 of \cite{NESTA}.
-These experiments involve recovering an unknown signal that is exactly $s$-sparse with $n = 262144$, $m = n/8$, and $s = m/5$.
+These experiments involve recovering an unknown, exactly $s$-sparse signal with $n = $ 262,144, $m = n/8$, and $s = m/5$.
+For each run, the measurement operator $A$ is a randomly subsampled discrete cosine transform, and the noise level is set to $0.1$.
 The experiments are performed with increasing values of the dynamic range $d$ where $d = 20, 40, 60, 80, 100$ dB.
-For each run, the measurement operator is a randomly subsampled discrete cosine transform, and the noise level is set to $0.1$.

-The dynamic range, $d$, is a measure of the ratio between the largest and smallest magnitudes of the non-zero coefficients of the unknown signal.
+The dynamic range $d$ is a measure of the ratio between the largest and smallest magnitudes of the non-zero coefficients of the unknown signal.
 Problems with a high dynamic range occur often in applications.
-In these cases, high accuracy becomes important since one must be able to detect and recover lower-power signals with small amplitudes which may be obscured by high-power signals with large amplitudes.
+In these cases, high accuracy becomes important since one must be able to detect and recover low-power signals with small amplitudes which may be obscured by high-power signals with large amplitudes.

+Table~\ref{table41} compares the accuracy of the different solvers when used to calculate the results in the last column of Table~\ref{table51}.
+As this corresponds to a very high dynamic range (100 dB), one hopes to obtain very accurate results.
+Although \textsc{fista} produces the most accurate results ($\|x-x^*\|_1/\|x^*\|_1 = 3.63\cdot 10^{-4}$), with at least twice the accuracy of the other solvers, it requires the over 10,000 calls to $A$ and $A^{\top}$.
+In contrast, \textsc{parnes} only requires 632 function calls to reach a relative accuracy of $\|x-x^*\|_1/\|x^*\|_1 = 6.93\cdot 10^{-4}$.
+The solvers \textsc{fpc-as} and \textsc{fpc-as (cg)} do well and only require around 300 iterations to reach a relative accuracy of around $6.93\cdot 10^{-4}$.
+The remaining algorithms reach relative accuracies of around $8\cdot 10^{-4}$ or more, and \textsc{gspr} does not converge.
+Without continuation, \textsc{nesta} only achieves a relative accuracy of $4.12\cdot 10^{-3}$ after 15,227 function calls.
+However, \textsc{nesta} with continuation does much better and reaches a relative accuracy of $8.12\cdot 10^{-4}$ after 787 function calls.